powturbo/TurboPFor-Integer-Compression/README.md

  - Direct Access is several times faster than other libraries
  - Usage in C/C++ as easy as memcpy
  - :new: Integrated differential encoding/decoding for sorted integer lists
- - Full range 16/32 and :sparkles: 64 bits integer lists
+ - Full range 16/32 and :new: 64 bits integer lists
  - :+1: Java Critical Native Interface.
 Access TurboPFor incl.
 SIMD from Java as fast as calling from C.
 <p>
 + **Features**
- - Scalar **"Variable Byte"** faster and more efficient than any other implementation
+ - :sparkles: Scalar **"Variable Byte"** faster and more efficient than any other implementation
 <p>
- - **Novel** **"Variable Simple"** faster than simple16 and more compact than simple8-b
+ - :sparkles: **Novel** **"Variable Simple"** faster than simple16 and more compact than simple8-b
 <p>
  - Scalar **"Bit Packing"** decoding as fast as SIMD-Packing in realistic (No "pure cache") scenarios
  - Bit Packing with **Direct/Random Access** without decompressing entire blocks